Are you getting bored of studying Spanish?

 You’ll Never Get Bored of These 8 Spanish Board Games

-For about $40, you can purchase this award-winning board game designed to help you learn Spanish.
+This award-winning board game was designed to help you learn Spanish.

 The game takes the form of a race through Spain.
 You’ll go through major Spanish cities like Barcelona, Seville and Valencia on your way to your final destination, Madrid.
 To advance on your journey, you must use your playing cards to form sentences.
 If you form longer sentences, you’ll move more quickly.
 There are four different decks of cards with themes like “Eating & Drinking” to help you learn specific and useful vocabulary sets.